HomeDing/homeding.github.io/logger.md

-# Device Logging
+# Logging

+The Arduino programming environment today is not offering a debugger.
+Therefore logging information from the executed code to the Serial interface is often the approach to find out what is actually going on inside the device.

-The HomeDing library offers an easy way to create logging output for information or debugging purpose as well as a web UI that allows viewing the latest logging informaion.
+The HomeDing library offers an easy way to create logging output for information or debugging purpose as well as a web UI that allows viewing some of the latest logging information from remote.

 This is implemented by the Logger class.